 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Marketing Managers job description, Marketing Managers salary, Marketing Managers information, what is the job of a Marketing Manager like, pros and cons about Marketing Managers, colleges and universities for Marketing Managers, is Marketing Managers the right career for me, Quite Hard careers to get into, careers in Management
+Marketing Managers job description, Marketing Managers salary, Marketing Managers information, what is the job of a Marketing Manager like, pros and cons about Marketing Managers, colleges and universities for Marketing Managers, is Marketing Managers the right career for me, careers in Management